Nystatin: History

 Like many other antifungals and antibiotics, nystatin has bacterial origin.
 It was isolated from Streptomyces noursei in 1950 by Elizabeth Lee Hazen and Rachel Fuller Brown, who were doing research for the Division of Laboratories and Research of the New York State Department of Health.
 Hazen found a promising micro-organism in the soil of a friend's dairy farm.
 She named it Streptomyces noursei, after Jessie Nourse, the wife of the farm's owner.
 Hazen and Brown named nystatin after the New York State Health Department in 1954.
 The two discoverers patented the drug, and then donated the $13 million in profits to a foundation to fund similar research.

 Other uses

 It is also used in cellular biology as an inhibitor of the lipid raft-caveolae endocytosis pathway on mammalian cells, at concentrations around 3 μg/ml.

-In certain cases, nystatin has been used to prevent the spread of mold on objects such as works of art.
+In certain cases, a nystatin derivative has been used to prevent the spread of mold on objects such as works of art.
 For example, it was applied to wood panel paintings damaged as a result of the Arno River Flood of 1966 in Florence, Italy.

-Nystatin is also used as a tool by scientists performing "perforated" patch-clamp electrophysiologic recordings of cells.
-When loaded in the recording pipette, it allows for measurement of electrical currents without washing out the intracellular contents, because it forms pores in the cell membrane that are permeable to only monovalent ions.
+Nystatin is also used as a tool by scientists performing "perforated" patch-clamp electrophysiological recordings of cells.
+When loaded in the recording pipette, it allows for measurement of electrical currents without washing out the intracellular contents, because it forms pores in the cell membrane that are permeable to only monovalent ions, preferably cations such as sodium, potassium, lithium, and cesium.

+Another electrophysiological measurement that can be made is fusion event duration in a nystatin-ergosterol based system.
+Fusions are measured while the voltage is held constant, and is characterized by a spike in the current that then returns to the baseline current as the nystatin channels close.
+When present in smaller concentrations, nystatin momentarily forms pores that allows a vesicle fusion to occur more easily; that fusion then interrupts the pore stability and the nystatin and ergosterol disperse from each other.
+Conversely, researchers have found that the half-life of these nystatin pores increase with an increased dosage level of nystatin to the membrane systems.
+This indicates a lower energy of both the lipid membrane and the ionophores when there is a higher concentration of nystatin.